What is EMDR?

 Experiencing EMDR

-The EMDR technique works by having you focused on your negative and positive belief systems so you can ditch the negative one and adapts the positive one.
-Hence, ensuring that your psychological stress and negative self-beliefs never reappear.
+The EMDR technique works by having you focused on your negative and positive belief systems so you can ditch the negative one and adapts to the positive one.
+It is vital to guard against the resurgence of psychological stress and negative self-beliefs.

 Once the EMDR stimulation is over, the therapist would ask you about how you feel and what thoughts are occupying your mind at that very moment.